cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # Acknowledgements

 This document resulted from the work of the Privacy Pass team {{PrivacyPass}}.
-The authors would also like to acknowledge the helpful conversations that they had with Hugo Krawczyk.
+The authors would also like to acknowledge the helpful conversations with Hugo Krawczyk.

 --- back